microsoft/perfview/CONTRIBUTING.md

 The key here is that from your point of view the new feature you are adding looks like unalloyed good.
-But it is very likely that it increases complexity (point 1), may affect consistency (point 2) and may make other scenarios slower (e.g. startup, etc.).
+But it is very likely that it increases complexity (point 1), may affect consistency (point 2) and may make other scenarios slower (e.g. startup, etc.) (point 3).
 As the keepers of this repo we have the responsibility to weigh these other factors, and we may decide that the bad outweighs the good.